DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/crosshair/label/font/font.md

 ---
 ---
 ##### shortDescription
-Specifies font options for the crosshair labels.
+Specifies font properties for the crosshair labels.

 ---